-FT 400: To compile the 2019 list, the Financial Times evaluated nominees on several primary areas and calculated a numeric score for each advisor.
-The areas of consideration were assets under management (AUM), asset growth, compliance record, experience, credentials, and accessibility.
-960 applicants were considered, and 400 (41.6 percent of candidates) were selected.
-For the full methodology, please visit ft.com.
+FT 400: Produced independently by Ignites Research, a division of Money-Media, Inc., on behalf of the Financial Times; the Financial Times 400 is based on each advisor’s performance in several primary areas, including assets under management, asset growth, compliance record, experience, credentials, and accessibility.
+Approximately 1,040 applicants were considered, and 400 (38.5 percent of candidates) were recognized.
+For the full methodology,* please visit www.ft.com/.

 *Not indicative of advisor’s future performance.
 Your experience may vary.